 All persons who have completed a foreign professional qualification and wish to pursue employment in the Free State of Bavaria are eligible to apply.
 Country of origin and residence status are not relevant for the recognition procedure.

 To apply for professional recognition, send the required documents by mail or electronically to the IHK responsible for you.
-After four weeks at the latest, you will receive a confirmation of receipt of the documents; if necessary, missing documents will be requested.
+After four weeks at the latest, you will receive confirmation that the documents have been received; if necessary, missing documents will be requested.
 The letter will also include a fee notice with the necessary payment information.

 As soon as all documents are complete and the fees have been received, the procedure for determining equivalence begins.
 The IHK uses the documents to compare whether there are significant differences between the foreign professional qualification and the corresponding Bavarian profession.
 If this is the case, the IHK assesses whether these are compensated for by proven professional experience or further proof of qualification (e.g. further training).
-After 3 months at the latest, the IHK issues an official and legally binding notification of the result of the examination, listing the existing and any missing qualifications.
+After 3 months at the latest, the IHK will issue an official and legally binding decision on the result of the examination, listing the existing and any missing qualifications.

 The competent body shall acknowledge receipt of the application within one month and, if necessary, indicate which documents need to be supplemented.
 If the documents are complete, the decision must be taken within three months.
 In justified cases, this period may be extended by one month.

 - Curriculum vitae (tabular list of education and training completed and employment).

 - Proof of identity (identity card or passport, if applicable proof of change of name in colour copy)